The Key Prudential Practices of the Lebanese banking sector are:

 Legal Reserve and Provision for General Banking Risk

-- These reserves are an integral part of shareholders' equity and are not tax deductible.
+- These reserves are an integral part of shareholders' equity.

 - Banks must transfer 10% of their annual profits to a legal reserve before the distribution of dividends.